 I re-watched Fulci's ZOMBIE last night from the Blue Underground bluray and man that thing looks and sounds great!
 One of my favorite horror scores - I need to track down a copy of that soundtrack.

-This was, of course, shot after Romero's DAWN OF THE DEAD and is not connected to it.
-DAWN OF THE DEAD was released in Italy under the title ZOMBI, so they released Fulci's film in Italy as ZOMBI 2 to cash in on Romero's success.
-I have always thought of it, however, as taking place in the same universe as Romero's films.
+This was shot, of course, after Romero's DAWN OF THE DEAD, and is not officially connected to it.
+However, DAWN OF THE DEAD was released in Italy under the title ZOMBI, so Fulci released his film in Italy as ZOMBI 2 to cash in on Romero's success, thus the unofficial tie-in.

-The final shot of zombies slowly marching into New York City made me think - what if this is a prequel to Romero's films?
+The final shot of zombies slowly marching into New York City made me think - what if this is actually a prequel to Romero's films?
 In Night it is never explained exactly where the plague came from.
 What if this is how the plague arrived in America, first infecting NYC then swiftly moving across the states?
 Interesting to consider...!